RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 ### KryoFlux Hardware Setup on the FRED

-If you encounter issues setting up or using the KryoFlux, consult [Kryoflux Errors](troubleshooting#kryoflux-errors) on the troubleshooting page.
+If you encounter issues setting up or using the KryoFlux, consult [KryoFlux Errors](troubleshooting#kryoflux-errors) on the troubleshooting page.

 **Warning: Incorrect setup can damage the KryoFlux and void our warranty.** Follow the setup instructions carefully; for more details and images see the [official documentation](https://kryoflux.com/?page=download#docs) or the [Setup and Installation](https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.jvaxyk94isq6) page of the Archivist's Guide to KryoFlux.